Christian-DAntonio/Javascript-Practice/Grocerry/README.md

 August 26th 2024
 10:17 AM - After a 2 week trip to Italy and another full week of me getting COVID, I'm finally back for some coding!!!!!!!!!!!!!!!
 I'm hoping that I can make some decent progress on this project today and that this day will rekindle my drive to learn more about coding.
 I'm also hoping that I can find where I left off last.
 10:27 AM - Thank god I found where I left off last!
 I added the styles.css link to my document and I added some more consts in the app.js.
+10:48 AM - I added alot in these past 20 minutes.
+Added some event listeners and some submit forms, that should give me some functionality in the console of the app.
+Unfortunatley, there is an error in the console that I need to figure out.